Photos, Videos, Events, Promotions & Jobs

 Photos and Short Videos

-Credit cards are not just for adults anymore – in fact, one third of all American teenagers are cardholders.
-However, because it is so easy to get into financial trouble with that little piece of plastic, it is very important to learn how to use it before ever uttering those first magic words: “charge it!”
+Credit cards are not just for adults anymore.
+In fact, one-third of all American teenagers are cardholders.
+However, because it is so easy to get into financial trouble with that little piece of plastic, it is important to learn how to use it before ever uttering those magic words: “Charge it!”
+Here are four important things your teen should understand about credit cards.

 When you pay for something with a credit card, you are borrowing money from the issuer (bank, credit union, or other financial institution), with the promise that you will either repay it all or make the minimum payment requested when the bill comes.
-If you don’t pay it in full, the remaining sum will “revolve” – move onto the next month’s bill.
-Interest will be added to the balance, and will continue to rack up until the debt is paid.
+If you don’t pay it in full, the remaining sum will “revolve," meaning it will be added to the next month’s bill.
+Interest will be added to the balance also, and will continue to rack up until the debt is paid.

 Example: You charged $500 for school books and materials, but can only pay $25 a month.
-If the interest rate on your credit card is ten percent, it will take you one year and ten months to repay – plus $49 in interest.
-However, if the interest rate is 22 percent, it will take two years and two months to repay, plus $129 in interest.
+If the interest rate on your credit card is 10%, it will take you one year and 10 months to repay — plus $49 in interest.
+However, if the interest rate is 22%, it will take two years and two months to repay that original $500, plus you’ll owe an additional $129 in interest.

 How you use credit matters!
 If you want to finance a car, get a cell phone contract, rent an apartment, obtain a job, qualify for low insurance rates, and (one day) buy a home, you will need to treat credit right — not just now, but over the long term.